BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 Applying linear detrending to a time series involves computing a linear model of each variable against time, and subtracting the result of the model prediction to the original data.
 This operation can be done in just two steps for a zoo object.

-First, the linear model with `stats::lm()` can be applied to all variables at once
+First, the function `stats::lm()` can be applied to all variables in our time series at once

 ``` r